Leadership

 Adam Sholar is Vice Chair of the NC Coalition on Aging.
 Adam is the president and CEO of the NC Health Care Facilities Association (NCHCFA), a trade association for more than 90% of the skilled nursing facilities in North Carolina.
 He entered this role over 5 years ago, and in it focuses on advancing solutions to the challenges facing those who provide aged and disabled individuals with post-acute or long-term 24-hour medical care, as well as preparing North Carolina to care for its aging population.
 In addition to his role at NCHCFA, he is on the Board of Directors of the NC Institute of Medicine, a position to which he was appointed by the NC General Assembly.
 He has also previously served in senior leadership positions in the NC Department of Health and Human Services.

-Kay Paksoy Castillo is the Executive Director of Friends of Long Term Care working to advance the quality of life for the 100,000 individuals who receive long-term care in North Carolina.
-In her previous position she worked over a decade Director of Advocacy, Policy, and Legislation for the National Association of Social Workers North Carolina Chapter.
-Kay is a Past-Chair of The Coalition, a statewide organization advocating on behalf of Mental Health, Intellectual and Developmental Disabilities, and Substance Use Disorder Services; and past Chair for the Mental Health Coalition.
+Kay Paksoy Castillo is the Executive Director of Friends of Residents in Long-Term Care, a statewide nonprofit working to advance the quality of life for the 100,000 individuals who receive long-term care in the state.
+Prior to her current role, Kay worked for over a decade as the Director of Advocacy, Policy, and Legislation and a registered lobbyist for the National Association of Social Workers, North Carolina Chapter.
+Kay holds a degree in social work from Campbell University.

-Lee Dobson is the Division Director of government affairs for BAYADA Home Health Care.
-Dobson is an experienced healthcare executive with over 28 years in home health care and hospice government affairs, public policy, and grassroots advocacy.
-Prior to joining BAYADA, Lee started her healthcare career at Blue Cross and Blue Shield of South Carolina and later worked the Association for Home & Hospice Care of North Carolina and Carolinas Center for Medical Excellence.
-Lee has a master’s degree in public administration with a focus on health administration from Troy State University.
+Lee Dobson is the Division Director of government affairs for BAYADA Home Health Care, (non-profit service provider) and is also Deputy Executive Director of BAYADA Hearts for Home Care, Inc (a social welfare advocacy organization focused on promoting access to quality care at home).
+Lee is an experienced healthcare executive with over 28 years in home health care and hospice government affairs, public policy, and grassroots advocacy.
+Prior to joining BAYADA, Lee started her healthcare career with the Medicare Fiscal Intermediary at Blue Cross and Blue Shield of South Carolina and later worked at the Association for Home & Hospice Care of North Carolina and Carolinas Center for Medical Excellence.
+Lee has her master’s degree in public administration with a focus on health administration from Troy State University.
+She is fluent in Spanish.

 Deryl Davis Fulmer is currently serving as the community liaison for the North Carolina Retired Governmental Employees Association (NCRGEA).
 Deryl spent her career in higher education.
 She served as chief academic officer and in vice presidencies and deanships in several institutions, including universities in Wisconsin and technical and community colleges in both Wisconsin and North Carolina.
 After 30 years in higher education, Dr. Fulmer retired in 2019.
 She currently teaches a doctoral course on inclusive leadership at Edgewood College, Madison, Wisconsin each spring.
 She holds a bachelor’s degree in psychology from the University of North Carolina at Chapel Hill, a master’s degree in cultural foundations of education and a Ph.D. in urban education from the University of Wisconsin-Milwaukee.